SysCV/sam-hq/README.md

 -----------------
 Note: For box-prompting-based evaluation, we feed SAM, MobileSAM and our HQ-SAM with the same image/video bounding boxes and adopt the single mask output mode of SAM.

-We provide comprehensive performance, model size and speed comparison as following:
+We provide comprehensive performance, model size and speed comparison on SAM variants:
 <img width="1096" alt="image" src='figs/sam_variants_comp.png'>

 ### Various ViT backbones on COCO: